Effect of Ir growth pressure on the domain wall dynamics in Ta/Pt/Co/Ir/Ta stacks: Discussion

 In Eq(\ref{eq:beta}) we are fixing the units of velocity to m/s.
 Using weak collective pinning theory \cite{Art-PRB98-Jeudy} we get

 where $L_c$ is the Larkin length~\cite{blatter_vortex_review,gorchon2014},

-where $t$ is the average magnetic film thickness, $\Delta_0$ the strength of the pinning forces and $\xi = \max[\delta, \xi_0]$ the correlation length of the pinning force acting on the DW.
+where $t$ is the average magnetic film thickness, $\sigma_0 \approx 4\sqrt{A \keff}$ the DW energy per unit area, $\Delta_0$ the strength of the pinning forces and $\xi = \max[\delta, \xi_0]$ the correlation length of the pinning force acting on the DW.
 Here, $\xi_0$ is a constant determined by the random spatial heterogeneities.
 Therefore,

 implying that both $\alpha$ and $\beta$ are proportional to

 To estimate $\alpha$, we have neglected the weak contribution of $\hd$ in comparison to $\td$, as all the micromagnetic parameters of $\hd$ in Eq.(\ref{eq:hdmicro}) are raised to the small power $1/12$ or smaller.
 We have also neglected the contribution $\ln(\vd)$ in $\beta$ because for most known samples displaying a universal creep regime we have $\td \gg T$ and from thermal rounding experiments we know that $\vd \equiv v(H=\hd,T)$ is typically of the order of $1-10$ m/s \cite{jeudy2016}.
 Under these assumptions a similar dependence with $\pir$ is expected for both $\alpha$ and $\beta$.
 This estimate agrees with the results of Fig.\ref{fig:Vel-MOKE}(b)-(c).